Living Inside the Postcard

 It was real.

-The waterfall flowed quietly down the mountainside.
-There were only a few of us there, and the stillness of the place made the moment feel almost timeless.
+The waterfall flowed softly down the mountainside.
+There were only a few of us there, and the stillness of the place made the moment feel almost surreal, as if time itself had paused.

 I took many photographs that day.

-Travel sometimes gives us moments like this — quiet reminders that the world is more beautiful, and life more mysterious, than we often realize.
+Travel sometimes gives us moments like this — quiet reminders that the world is more beautiful, and life more mysterious, than we often remember.